Kong/docs.konghq.com/app/konnect/mesh-manager/index.md

 content_type: explanation
 ---

-[Mesh Manager](https://cloud.konghq.com/mesh-manager) in {{site.konnect_product_name}} allows you to create, manage and view your {{site.mesh_product_name}} [service meshes](/mesh/latest/introduction/what-is-a-service-mesh/) in the {{site.konnect_short_name}} UI and using the {{site.konnect_short_name}} platform.
+[Mesh Manager](https://cloud.konghq.com/mesh-manager) in {{site.konnect_product_name}} allows you to create, manage, and view your {{site.mesh_product_name}} [service meshes](/mesh/latest/introduction/about-service-meshes/) in the {{site.konnect_short_name}} UI and using the {{site.konnect_short_name}} platform.

-A global control plane is a managed central component that stores and distributes (to local zones) all of the configuration and policies for your meshes and services.
-The global control planes are responsible for validating and accepting connections from local zone control planes and distributing the appropriate configuration down to each local zone as required.
-They also serve as the target for all `kumactl` CLI operations when manipulating resources and configuration within the [mesh deployment](/mesh/latest/production/deployment/multi-zone/).
+A global control plane is a managed central component that stores and distributes all of the configuration and policies for your meshes and services to local zones.
+Global control planes are responsible for validating and accepting connections from local zone control planes, and distributing the appropriate configuration down to each local zone as required.
+They also serve as targets for all `kumactl` CLI operations when manipulating resources and configuration within the [mesh deployment](/mesh/latest/production/deployment/multi-zone/).

 ![mesh global control plane](/assets/images/diagrams/diagram-mesh-in-konnect.png)

 > _**Figure 1:** {{site.mesh_product_name}} can support multiple zones (like a Kubernetes cluster, VPC, data center, etc.) together in the same distributed deployment.
-Then, you can create multiple isolated virtual meshes with the same control plane in order to support every team and application in the organization._
+Then, you can create multiple isolated virtual meshes with the same control plane to support every team and application in the organization._

 Mesh Manager is ideal for organizations who want to have one or more global control planes that allow you to run your mesh deployments across multiple zones.
 You can run a mix of Kubernetes and Universal zones.
-Your mesh deployment environments can include multiple isolated meshes (for multi-tenancy) and workloads running in different regions, on different clouds, or in different data-centers.
+Your mesh deployment environments can include multiple isolated meshes for multi-tenancy, with workloads running in different regions, on different clouds, or in different data-centers.

-Here are a few benefits of creating a mesh deployment in {{site.konnect_short_name}} instead of a self-managed setup:
+Here are a few benefits of creating a mesh deployment in {{site.konnect_short_name}} instead of using a self-managed setup:

 * **Kong-managed global control plane:** By creating your mesh in {{site.konnect_short_name}}, your global control plane is managed by Kong.
-* **All entities in one place:** You can view all your information, such as entities from Kong Ingress Controller (KIC) for Kubernetes, {{site.konnect_short_name}}-managed entities, and now service mesh data all from one central platform.
+* **All entities in one place:** You can view all your information, such as entities from Kong Ingress Controller (KIC) for Kubernetes, {{site.konnect_short_name}}-managed entities, and now service mesh data, all from one central platform.
 * **Managed UI wizard setup:** {{site.konnect_short_name}} simplifies the process of creating a mesh by providing a setup wizard in the UI that guides you through the configuration steps.

 ## Create a mesh